Terrell Williams: Detroit Lions

 On February 21, 2024, Williams was hired by the Detroit Lions as their defensive running game coordinator and defensive line coach under head coach Dan Campbell.

 New England Patriots

 On January 22, 2025, Williams was hired by the New England Patriots to rejoin Mike Vrabel as their defensive coordinator.
+He missed many early offseason activities due to an unspecified "scary" medical condition.
 On August 4, Williams collapsed during a training camp practice and was treated for dehydration.
-On September 10, Vrabel announced that Williams would be stepping away from the team due to health reasons unrelated to his fall in August and inside linebackers coach Zak Kuhr would take over defensive play calling duties for the week.
+On September 10, Vrabel announced that Williams would be stepping away from the team due to health reasons unrelated to the August incident, and that inside linebackers coach Zak Kuhr would take over defensive play calling duties for the week.
 On September 26, Vrabel announced that Williams had been diagnosed with prostate cancer and that Kuhr would continue as defensive play caller while Williams undergoes treatment.
+Williams returned to the team during the second half of the season, but Kuhr continued calling plays.
+After the 2025 season, in which the Patriots went 14–3, the Patriots reached Super Bowl LX (losing 29–13); Williams traveled with the team to Santa Clara.
+On February 12, 2026, the Patriots announced that Williams would move to an unspecified "high-ranking role" in the organization; on March 16, the Patriots announced Kuhr would become full-time defensive coordinator, and Williams would be assistant head coach.

 Personal life

 Williams and his wife, Tifini, have two sons: Tahj and Tyson.
 Tyson died at the age of 4 in 2012 from a sudden and unexpected illness.

-In September 2025, it was announced that Williams was diagnosed with prostate cancer.
+On September 26, 2025, it was announced that Williams was diagnosed with prostate cancer.
+In January 2026 his doctors announced he was "cancer-free".